PrismLang/website/content/learn/index.md

 let count = 13;
 ```

-### Characters
+### Rune

-Character is a data type that can only hold one character.
-Characters in Prism
+Rune is a data type that represent unicode codepoints.
+Runes in Prism are
-are defined with single quotes.
+defined with single quotes.

 ```prism
 let hashTag = '#';